Andrew-Palmer/NormalRandomVariable/README.md

 # About NormalRandomVariable

-A class implementation of a normal random variable and various operations (under the assumption that they are independent).
+A class implementation of a normal random variable and various operations (under the assumption that the normal random variables are independent).
 The operations that are implemented are:

 - Addition and subtraction (with both normal random variables and constants)
 - Inverse of a normal random variable